Online Exhibition

 During the race riots in the early 1960s, Singapore relied on our founding leaders and the community to champion multiculturalism and bring people together as one.

-Cultural Concerts for All
+Cultural Concerts For All

 Performances were a way to introduce the different cultures in Singapore to the people and promote greater appreciation of our diversity.